karl-rousseau/HybridTvViewer/README.md

 ## Dependencies

 This project is not modifying those libraries and only doing a dynamic dependency call at runtime on their CDN releases.
-- [DASH.js](https://github.com/Dash-Industry-Forum/dash.js): reference client to decode DASH manifest files and provide DASH segments to HTML5 MSE+EME video player
+- [DASH.js](https://github.com/Dash-Industry-Forum/dash.js): reference client to decode DASH manifest files and provide segments to HTML5 MSE+EME video player
   ↳ Copyright 2015 Dash Industry Forum with BSD license
 - [MUX.js](https://github.com/videojs/mux.js): useful library to transmux Mpeg-TS to MP4 on the fly in order to feed HTML5 MSE video player
   ↳ Copyright 2015 Brightcove with APACHE 2.0 license